FREEZONEX/.github/profile/README.md

 ![iamge](image.png)
 <br>

 # Welcome to [Tier0](https://tier0.app/product/tier0)

-**Tier0** is an industrial data platform designed to be **radically easy to use**, **open source core**, and **future-proof** for modern factories

-Tier0 connects machines, systems, and applications into a Unified Namespace, enabling real-time visibility and AI-powered insights from your production data.
+Tier0 is an industrial data platform built to be radically easy to use, open at its core, and future-proof for modern factories.
+By orchestrating data from machines, systems, and applications into a Unified Namespace, Tier0 delivers real-time visibility and AI-powered insights across your production.

-### Why Tier0?
+## Why Tier0?

 - **Radically easy to use** – from first install to live data in minutes.
 - **Open and interoperable** – built on open standards (MQTT, UNS, Kubernetes, Node-RED, notebooks, etc.) and integrates easily with modern best-of-breed tools to avoid vendor lock-in.